stephane47/gadat-project/final project rough draft.md

 ## Model Performance & Comparison:
 ### ROC & AUC

-* How I actually did it
+* Where to adjust the threshold

 ![alt text](images/roc-auc.png "no title")
 ![alt text](images/tpr-tnr-thresh.png "no title")